LauraKirby/aspera-ibm-analytics-api/setup.md

 | `organization_id` | The ID for your organization in Aspera on Cloud |
 | `organization_name` | The subdomain in your organization's URL |

-1. Visit [API Requests](./analytics-api.md) to learn about making requests to the Analytics API.
+Now that you have completed the setup process, visit [API Requests](./analytics-api.md) to learn about making requests to the Analytics API.